Prior Approvals Policy for Sponsored Programs

 - Other expenses, if not waived by a particular agency in the notice of award (i.e., foreign travel, carryforward of funds from one budget period to the next, re-budgeting of trainee allowances or participant costs, alterations and renovations in excess of $25,000, adjustment of cost sharing commitment).

-Those changes requiring approval from the awarding sponsor should be described in a letter from the PI to the appropriate sponsor official.
+- Those changes requiring approval from the awarding sponsor should be described in a letter from the Principal Investigator to the appropriate sponsor official.
 The Director of Sponsored Programs in OSP will review each request.
 The letter must be approved/ signed by both the PI and the OSP Director.
-Once the letter has been approved, OSP will then forward the request to the sponsor.
+Once the letter has been approved, OSP will forward the request to the sponsor.
 In lieu of a signed letter, many agencies will now accept an email from OSP.